EGO4D/social-interactions/README.md

 Our model trained from scratch on Ego4d yields `mAP:78.07% ACC:87.97%` on validation set.

 If initialized from pretrained Gaze360 model, it can yield `mAP:79.90% ACC:91.78%`.
 Again, please specify `--model GazeLSTM` if you use it.

+### 4. Test
+Download the test dataset with the CLI (--datasets social_test) or just directly on [S3](s3://ego4d-consortium-sharing/public/v1/social_test/).

+The default folder to save test dataset is ```./data```.
+The test dataset structure and the meaning of the file name are shown below:

+data/
+* videos_challenge/
+  * video_id/
+    * track_id/
+      * unique_id.jpg
+      * ...
+  * video_id/
+    * track_id/
+      * unique_id.jpg
+      * ...

+Our baseline yields `mAP:66.07% ACC:75.38%` on test set.

+The output file is "pred.csv".
+You have to convert it to the right format shown on the [EvalAI Submission Guidelines](https://eval.ai/web/challenges/challenge-page/1624/submission) and submit it.

 ### Citation